gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

     ColabCode(port=10000, password="password123")
     ```

-3. You will get the ngrok url in the output.
+3. You will get the ngrok URL in the output.
 Click the link and a login page will open in a new tab.

     ![](/images/colab-code-step-1.png){:.align-center}